analuciachin/Blue-Office/README.md

 # Blue-Office
-Practiced HTML, PHP and SQL. <br />
+Practiced HTML, CSS, PHP and SQL. <br />
-Worked on the Newsletter section. <br />
+Worked only in the Newsletter section. <br />
-Check if the email entered is already in the database and add/delete email from the database.
+Checked if the email entered is already in the database and added/deleted email from the database.